Privacy Policy

 We will take reasonable measures to protect your data from loss or unauthorized disclosure or use.
 When we share data with others, we put contractual arrangements and security mechanisms in place to protect the data.

-International transfers of personal data
+International Transfers of personal data.

 If you are located outside of the United States, note that personal data we collect may be processed and stored in the EEA, the UK, the United States, or other jurisdictions in which the data protection and privacy laws may not be the same as those in the country where you reside.
-We will ensure that any overseas transfers of personal data are made in accordance with applicable data protection and privacy laws (such as the EU and UK GDPR and the DPL).
+We will ensure that any overseas transfers of personal data are made in accordance with applicable data protection and privacy laws (such as the EU and UK GDPR and the DPA).
 You can request further information about how we legitimize transfers of personal data outside the EEA and obtain copies of relevant data transfer mechanisms and the UK by contacting us using the contact details set out below.

 Retention of personal data